ARSH24112006/Adaptive-Visual-Contextualizer-AVC/README.md

 Wait for the terminal to say "Brain loaded!"
-(The first run will download the model weights).
+(The first run will download the model weights.After that the application runs completely offline).